rgeraldes24/solc/docs/types/mapping-types.rst

 of contract functions that are publicly visible.
 These restrictions are also true for arrays and structs that contain mappings.

-You can mark state variables of mapping type as ``public`` and Solidity creates a :ref:`getter <visibility-and-getters>` for you.
+You can mark state variables of mapping type as ``public`` and Hyperion creates a :ref:`getter <visibility-and-getters>` for you.
 The ``KeyType`` becomes a parameter with name ``KeyName`` (if specified) for the getter.
 If ``ValueType`` is a value type or a struct, the getter returns ``ValueType`` with